 Reigning Supercars Champion-turned-IndyCar Series rookie Scott McLaughlin is currently scheduled to share one of Dick Johnson Racing’s Fords.

-However, the Kiwi’s role may depend on the evolution of COVID-19 restrictions over the course of the year: the current mandatory quarantine period for international visitors to Australia stands at 14 days, and there are just 10 between the final round of the IndyCar season (the rescheduled Grand Prix of Long Beach) on September 26 and opening practice at Bathurst on October 7.
+However, the Kiwi’s role will depend on the evolution of COVID-19 restrictions over the course of the year: the current mandatory quarantine period for international visitors to Australia stands at 14 days, and there are just 10 between the final round of the IndyCar season (the rescheduled Grand Prix of Long Beach) on September 26 and opening practice at Bathurst on October 7.

 One driver who is definitely locked in to drive for the squad is Tony D’Alberto, DJR confirming his recruitment with the following Tweet.